-While the idea of a PokerStars online poker network spanning multiple states has not yet come to fruition.
+At the same time, the idea of a PokerStars USA poker network spanning multiple states has not yet come to fruition.

 PokerStars operates in just two US states—New Jersey and Pennsylvania, but just New Jersey permits its online poker operators to share liquidity with other states that have legalized online poker.
 For now, PokerStars does not currently operate in the other states that have legalized online poker—Nevada, Delaware and West Virginia—limiting its ability to form a US network.

 Part of the reason PokerStars NJ and PokerStars PA remain segregated is because the US Department of Justice is using the 1961 Wire Act to oppose cross-border liquidity sharing, a position that has deterred Pennsylvania gaming regulators from allowing shared liquidity.

 So, unless the DOJ abandons its opposition to cross-border internet gaming or the case is decided in favor of the online gaming industry by the US Supreme Court, a PokerStars US network is unlikely even when online poker comes online in Michigan.